conath/FrontRowTrailers/README.md

 See [License](LICENSE) for details about the source code license.

 Two XML files from iTunes Movie Trailers are included with the project for reference and educational purposes.
 The [License](LICENSE) does not cover these XML files.
+Four AIFF files from [Front Row](https://en.wikipedia.org/wiki/Front_Row_(software)) are included with the project.
+These files are also not covered by the [License](LICENSE).

-The Apple Logo, AirPlay, iOS, and iTunes are trademarks of Apple Inc., registered in the U.S. and other countries.
+The Apple Logo, AirPlay, iOS, iTunes, and Front Row are trademarks of Apple Inc., registered in the U.S. and other countries.
 FRIENDSGIVING is © 2020 SABAN FILMS.